raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

         -   that voice in your head goes silent, it calms down
     -   our mind evolved to be paranoid, fearful and angry
         -   natural is brutal.
 We did it through fear, violence and cooperation
-    -   our evolved nature rewards pessimism.
+    -   our evolved nature rewards pessimism
         -   modern society's a lot safer and more peaceful

 -   ch11 - pain, the price of freedom